 - The policies or standards currently in place that support the state program.

 - An overview of children's environmental health issues;

 - Actions that schools and school districts can take to ensure that school environments are healthy;

-- Resources available to schools and school districts like EPA's IAQ School Champions and EPA's IAQ National Schools Network, which help schools and school districts learn more about the strategies, challenges, and commitments of others to protect children and school staff on a peer-to-peer basis;
+- See Creating Healthy Indoor Air Quality in Schools for resources to help schools and school districts learn more about the strategies, challenges, and commitments of others to protect children and school staff on a peer-to-peer basis;

 - Protocols, procedures, and points of contact for environmental health emergencies;

 - Existing training, certification, continuing education, and other learning opportunities for program participants;

 - Outreach tools and approaches (e.g., public television, events, word-of-mouth campaigns, peer-to-peer collaboration, and social networking) to increase awareness of the state program; and